mathbiol/subClassOf/README.md

 <script src="https://mathbiol.github.io/subClassOf/subClassOf.js"></script>
 ```
 ### Synopsis
-This is an attempt to come up with an implementation of [Stefan Decker](http://www.stefandecker.org/)'s ideas for prototypal inheritance at web scale.
+This is an attempt to come up with an implementation for [Stefan Decker](http://www.stefandecker.org/)'s ideas of prototypal inheritance at web scale.
 The key document is [Stefan's presentation](http://www.slideshare.net/stefandecker1/stefan-decker-keynote-at-cshals) at [CSHALS 2013](http://www.iscb.org/cshals2013).
-Slide #34 will be used as an illustration for the proposed implementation.
-The approach explored here pollutes the Object prototype (you were warned :-) ) with a subClassOf method to estabish the proposed "horizontal dependency".
+Slide #34 will be repeatedly used as an illustration for the proposed implementation.
+The approach explored here pollutes the Object prototype (you were warned :-) ) with a subClassOf method to establish the proposed "horizontal dependency".
 This approach is inspired by type migration as in Semantic Web's [rdfs:subClassOf](http://www.w3.org/TR/rdf-schema/#ch_subclassof).

 [![slide 34](https://raw.githubusercontent.com/mathbiol/SubClassOf/gh-pages/stefan-decker-keynote-at-cshals-34-638.png)](http://www.slideshare.net/stefandecker1/stefan-decker-keynote-at-cshals)